Baked Onion Mackerel: A Simple Dose of Tasty Fish

 I love eating fish!
 Great for protein, awesome for omega 3s.
-This is one of my all-time favorite recipes, because it’s simple and uses ingredients that I almost always have in the house.
+This Baked Onion Mackerel is one of my all-time favorite recipes, because it’s simple and uses ingredients that I almost always have in the house.
 Many people are wary of eating too much fish because of high mercury levels.
 Studies do say that moderate levels of seafood consumption, even with their accompanying higher levels of mercury, are linked to a lower risk of Alzheimer’s.
 Some fish have more selenium, which can balance out some toxins that might be present.
 Also cooking with onions helps detoxify, and serving fish with a beautiful abundant salad gives the brain body an even better boost!
-Give this recipe a try and let me know how it goes in a comment below!
+Give this recipe from my latest book BRAIN BODY DIET a try and let me know how it goes in a comment below!

 4 tablespoons extra virgin olive oil

 Pepper to taste

 1 to 2 tablespoons fresh dill, minced and separated

 1. Preheat the oven to 450°F. Line a rimmed baking tray with aluminum foil or parchment paper.

 2. In a skillet or small saucepan, heat the olive oil.
 Add the minced shallot and onion, cooking on medium heat for about 3 minutes, until softened.